fzyzcjy/flutter_rust_bridge/book/src/feature/methods.md

 # Methods

-There is support for struct with methods
+There is support for structs with methods

 ## Example